 At the Romanian border things did not go smoothly however, the border inspectors were not pleased with the missing EU exit stamp and asked if I could prove that I had atleast 500 euros to support myself while in Romania.
 Of course I had such in my bank account but since we were in the middle of nowhere there was no way to prove that and of course was not carrying such amounts of money in Ukraine in cash.
 Thankfully I guess either they were able to reach Polish customs on the phone or decided that with my US passport I should be able to go through….either way I was thankful as we left the station and finally relaxed a bit to the sound of our Sulzer diesel which was sounded quite like an ALCO at times.

 Suceava was a nice surprise, the station was busy and the building was beautifully restored, I’m not sure why but it felt really nice to be back in Europe, things seemed a bit more relaxed than in Ukraine.
+Not to say I didn’t like Ukraine but after awhile not being able to read the language or talk to most of the people can get a bit old.
 Overall Romania was much different than my expectation, everything seemed very modern from the small bit I saw, probably a mix of massive amounts of EU funding and me having been in Ukraine the last week.